catalyst-cooperative/pudl/CONTRIBUTING.rst

   are issues that don't require a ton of PUDL-specific context, and are relatively tightly scoped.

-* Comment on the issue and tag ``@com-dev`` (our Community Development Team) to let us know you're working on it.
+* Comment on the issue and tag ``@catalyst-cooperative/com-dev`` (our Community Development Team) to let us know you're working on it.
 Feel free to ask any questions you might have!

 * Once you have an idea of how you want to tackle this issue, write out your plan so we can guide you around obstacles in your way!
 Post a comment outlining:
   * what steps have you broken this down into?
   * what is the output of each step?
   * how will one know that each step is working?

+* Once you've talked through your plan with someone from Catalyst, go forth and develop!

 **Work on it!**